Topics in Programming Languages: Automated Testing, Bug Detection, and Program Analysis

 - Categorize and summarize concerns and questions about existing research papers

-- Design and conduct the experimental evaluation of a program testing or analysis tool.
+- Design and conduct the experimental evaluation of a program testing or analysis tool; or Design, plan, and implement an open-source contribution.

 |